Aryalexa/42-b2bRoot/4-Vm_setup.md

 >  ```
 >

-Now we can add our user to `sudo`, exit root session, create the `user42` group and include our user there too.
+Now we can create our user while adding it to `sudo`, exit root session, create the `user42` group and include our user there too.

 ```
 # adduser my_login sudo